tldr-pages/tldr/pages/linux/aura.md

 `aura -A {{package_name}}`

-- Install a package from the system repos:
+- Install a package from the official repositories:

 `aura -S {{package_name}}`